Causal Inference

 Causal Effects of Interventions on Misinformation

 I am interested in examining the impact of interventions taken by social networks to limit the spread of misinformation.
-In recent work with Jim Bisbee at NYU CSMAP, I extend the analysis of Sanderson et. al, 2021 to analyse the causal effects of warning labels and tweet removal on Twitter, Facebook, Instagram, and Reddit.
+In recent work at NYU Center for Social Media and Politics, I extend the analysis of Sanderson et. al, 2021 to estimate the causal effects of warning labels and tweet removal that Twitter performed on Donald Trump.
+Going beyond what platforms are able to do, as external researchers, we studied the effects that Twitter’s interventions had on the sharing of the labeled tweets outside of Twitter, i.e. on Facebook, Instagram, and Reddit.
 The results were presented at the Stanford Internet Observatory’s first Trust and Safety Research Conference, 2022.

-Causal effects are typically challenging to estimate in a network context due to the confounding between the cause and effect so I’m excited to be able to move the envelope on approaches to identify novel interventions and use synthetic counterfactuals to estimate the average treatment effect in different settings.
+Causal effects are typically challenging to estimate in a network context and almost always limited to individual platforms, so I’m excited to be able to move the needle on approaches to identify novel interventions and use synthetic counterfactuals to estimate the average treatment effect in temporal settings.